-Wildhoney of the Swedish gig Tiamat does exactly that to you.
-And the album resembles in style to what we get to hear from bands like Moonspell and of Pink Floyd.
-Yes, the one and only; no fucking kidding.
+Wildhoney of the Swedish band Tiamat does exactly that to you.
+And the album resembles – in style – to what we get to hear from bands like modern-day Moonspell and Pink Floyd.
+Aye, I kid you not.

-Unfortunately, a lot of LSD induced shit they put onto this very greenwashed dish of vinyl.
+Unfortunately, a lot of substance-induced shit presents itself on Wildhoney, a greenwashed disk of vinyl, if there ever was one.
 And this will cost Tiamat one or two stars off the rating.
-But what a move away from the 1992 production Clouds, which was on the Grunge/Death Metal kind of sorts.
+But what a move away from the 1992 production Clouds, which was on the Grunge/Death Metal train, big time.
 I never cease to be amazed.

 So where is Wildhoney moving to?

 The record was one of my guilty pleasures for a long time.
-It is not metal in the proper sense, but more of a symbiotic production between the drug induced garbage people liked to produce back in the ’70s.
-Metal interludes and airy, fairy stuff of the green painted, crazed and bearded forest tree huggers kind.
+It is not metal in the proper sense, but more of a symbiotic production between the drug-induced garbage people liked to produce back in the ’70s.
+Metal interludes and airy, fairy stuff of the green painted, crazed, and bearded forest tree huggers kind.

 Never fear: Wildhoney is one of the best such symbiotic productions that I have ever had the pleasure to enjoy and review.
 Why do I call this symbiotic?
-Tiamat mixed all these different styles1) into an amalgam of alluring scenes and landscapes that makes you want to get more.
+Tiamat mixed all these different styles1) into an amalgam of alluring scenes and airy soundscapes that make you want to get more.
 And they pulled this off beautifully.

-True, I am hearing Pink Floyd at every corner of this record and sometimes eerily so.
+True, I am hearing Pink Floyd at every corner of this record, and sometimes eerily so.
 But then there is enough authentic stuff in it to please.
 Sometimes even including a (fairly) good solo.
-Such as in Whatever That Hurts around 3/4 along the way and another found in Gaia.
+Such as in Whatever That Hurts around 3/4 along the way, and another found in Gaia.
 Pretty good, but somewhat subdued.

 Wildhoney – a gateway production?

 Yes, probably.
 The disc leads from what Tiamat was before to what they are today.
 The record is also full of hidden meanings and controversial stuff.
-For example ‘The Ar’ talks about the evil of man taking as a token the pentagram and the Aryan Race.
+For example, The Ar talks about the evil of man, taking as a token the pentagram and the Aryan Race.
 A somewhat dangerous way of describing stuff.
 But then, Edlund never was a conformist, right?

 Wildhoney needs to be enjoyed in one piece.
-Very complex, difficult to dissect and beautifully connected to form one piece of work.
+Very complex, difficult to dissect, and beautifully connected to form one piece of work.
 This is great stuff, one of my favorites in the Atmospheric/Psychedelic Metal works I know.